 items: posts,

-We should start by testing that it initializes the state correctly, and in this case, the default state is an empty object, as you can see in the first test.
+Start by testing that it initializes the state correctly.
+In this case, the default state is an empty object, as shown in the first test.

-The tests for the rest of the actions are quite similar, where we verify that given an action, the reducer returns the expected state update.
+The tests for the rest of the actions are similar; you verify that given an action, the reducer returns the expected state update.
 The subreddit

-should be set as the key of the returned object and the nested object should be updated according to the rules we have in the reducer.
+should be set as the key of the returned object and the nested object should be updated according to the rules you have in the reducer.

-You will notice that the common theme with reducers is that given a particular set of inputs, that is, the initial state and an action, a new state should be returned.
-We do all of our assertions on the returned state to ensure it is what we expect.
+You may notice that the common theme with reducers is that given a particular set of inputs (initial state and an action), a new state should be returned.
+You do all of your assertions on the returned state to ensure it is what you expect.

-With these tests, we have covered the various parts of a React and redux application that you would need to test in a typical app.
+With that section of the tutorial complete, you have covered many of the same components of a React and Redux application that you would need to test in a typical app.

 Continuous integration with GitHub and CircleCI

-At this point, we’ve covered adding tests for the various parts of a React and Redux application.
-Let’s now see how to add continuous integration with CircleCI.
-Continuous integration helps us ensure that any changes we make to the code don’t break any existing functionality.
-Our tests will be run any time we push new code, whether by adding new commits to an existing branch or by opening a pull request to merge a new branch into the main branch.
-This helps in catching bugs early in the development process.
+This is the part of the tutorial where you add continuous integration with CircleCI.
+Continuous integration helps ensure that any changes you make to the code do not break any existing functionality.
+Tests will be run any time you push new code, whether by adding new commits to an existing branch or by opening a pull request to merge a new branch into the main branch.
+This helps catch bugs early in the development process.

 CircleCI configuration

-The first thing we need to add is a configuration file that will tell CircleCI how to test our application.
+The first thing you need to add is a configuration file that will tell CircleCI how to test your application.
 The config file needs to be in a .circleci

 .